 What you need to consider

-Before making a firm commitment you should conduct planning and research on the following (please click on the links below to access the relevant information):
+Before making a firm commitment you should conduct planning and research on the following:

 - Market research